HashNuke/get_mogo_chat/README.md

 * HEROKU_OAUTH_SECRET
 * Set `FORKABLE_IMAGE` to the name of the app that should be forked.

+Run `rake db:migrate`.
+And watch the installers batter the server :)

-Needs an SSL cert to use Heroku OAuth.
+Needs an SSL cert to use Heroku OAuth if deployed on platforms like Dokku (use StartSSL).